In this article

 Claritin is an over-the-counter medication that you can find in most pharmacies and drug stores.
 You do not need a prescription to obtain Claritin.
 Still, it is important to be mindful of potential alcohol and drug interactions.

-Claritin is an antihistamine that treats the symptoms of hay fever and upper respiratory allergies.5 Loratadine is the active ingredient in Claritin.
+Claritin is an antihistamine that treats the symptoms of hay fever and upper respiratory allergies.5 Loratadine is the generic name for Claritin.

 Your body releases a natural chemical, histamine, when it detects something harmful, such as allergens and infections.
 This is a normal immune system response.
 Loratadine works by reducing the effects of histamine, which causes allergic symptoms.6